 The Center for Educational Improvement profiles New Leader Daniela Anello, principal of the high-performing D.C.
 Bilingual Charter School.

-The Atlantic visits New Leader principal Nadia Lopez and her school Mott Hall Bridges Academy in the wake of a viral Humans of New York story featuring her student Vidal Chastanet.
+The Atlantic visits New Leader principal Nadia Lopez and her school Mott Hall Bridges Academy following of a viral Humans of New York story featuring her student Vidal Chastanet.

-The Whitehouse blog features a meeting with President Obama of New Leader principal Nadia Lopez and her student Vidal Chastanet, after their story on Humans of New York captured the world’s attention.
+The White House blog features a meeting between President Obama, New Leader principal Nadia Lopez, and her student Vidal Chastanet, after their story on Humans of New York captured the world’s attention.